Sometimes science gets things wrong…

 Despite getting a bad wrap for so long, there are many reasons to enjoy fat-containing foods.

-First and foremost, fat plays a major role in hormone production (super important for when you’re trying to conceive…and for everyday health for that matter).
+First and foremost, fat plays a major role in hormone production (super important for when you’re trying to conceive…and for everyday health and wellness for that matter).

-In addition to hormone production, fats enable us to absorb essential nutrients like vitamins A, D, E, and K as well as other phytonutrients and antioxidants.
-Students of our Fertility Foods Formula know just how important these nutrients are when nourishing the body for optimal reproductive health.
+In addition to hormone production, fats help us to absorb nutrients like vitamins A, D, E, and K as well as other phytonutrients and antioxidants.
+As we discuss in The Fertility Superfoods Guide, these are just some of the nutrients contributing to optimal reproductive health.

 Beyond all the health-promoting benefits of good fats, they also keep us feeling full longer and provide us energy.
 And of course, they’re delicious!